MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/customize-or-create-a-new-sensitive-information-type.md

 <tr class="odd">
 <td align="left">1</td>
 <td align="left"><p>Set the IdRef property</p>
-<p>Within the &lt;Entity&gt; element, modify the &lt;IdMatch&gt; element so that its idRef property is = to a unique value, for example IdRef=&quot;Regex_email_address&quot;.
+<p>Within the &lt;Entity&gt; element, modify the &lt;IdMatch&gt; element so that its idRef property is = to a unique value.
 This value will point to an element that defines our regular expression to find email addresses.</p></td>
 <td align="left">IdRef=&quot;Regex_email_address&quot;</td>
 </tr>
 <tr class="even">